 - Micro adjustable grind settings for the meticulous coffee fan – With 40 clicks per turn and about 200 total settings, locking in on the perfect grind profile for your coffee would be near impossible not to achieve.

 - Pricey compared to other manual coffee grinders – You will invest the most money into a coffee grinder if you go this route.
 But notice I said “invest”, because the value returned to you will likely be in dividends of great coffee for a long time per many reviews.

-For more info, see our full review of the 1Zpresso JX Pro manual coffee grinder here.
+For more info, see this full review of the 1Zpresso JX Pro manual coffee grinder.

 #7.
 Porlex JP30 Mini Stainless Steel Grinder (Best Manual Coffee Grinder for Cold Brew)

 Looking for a simple, well made non assuming coffee grinder that fits right into your Aeropress?
 Then you may like what you find with the Porlex Mini Stainless Steel coffee grinder.
 If you are a fan of Japanese made products like myself, then this portable coffee grinder lives up to the culture with a few beneficial features.

 - Easy to carry, portable, light weight – The Porlex is practically the size of a pepper mill in your hands.
 So packing it in your luggage or backpack makes it easy to travel with.

 - Made with conical ceramic burs – This means more precise flavors and freshness from your coffee beans.
 If you’re grinding medium to coarse coffee grounds, than the Porlex is ideal.
 Although it may not be as strong for fine coffee grinding.

 - Fairly easy grinding effort – Many reported a reasonable amount of effort to grind coffee beans for their cold brew, that was under a few minutes.
 But if you have weaker hands, you may consider our other coffee grinders with double bearings for easier grinding.